Meeting Time: January 31, 2023 at 5:00pm PST

 • Default_avatar

-Midtown Association over 1 year ago
+Midtown Association almost 2 years ago

 Midtown Association is a Property Based Improvement District that represents over 1,200 properties in the Central City.
 Our mission is to make Midtown the center for culture, creativity and vibrancy in Sacramento’s urban core.
 We are writing in to offer our support for the Sacramento Police Department in having access to the tools necessary for them to adequately perform their duties.